peppertech/OracleJETWorkshop2019/part1.md

 ### (a) Creating a Web Component

-1. In the root of your project, run the following:
+1. In the root of your project, run the following command line, **after** reading the note below:

+**Note:** Instaed of the 'my-' prefix below, use your initials or use your company prefix, to make your Web Component unique and not conflict with others.
+Remember to never use 'oj-' as prefix, which is reserved for the Oracle JET team.

 ```js #button { border: none; }
 ojet create component my-invoice-timeline
 ```

-**Note:** Instaed of the 'my-' prefix, use your initials or use your company prefix, to make your Web Component unique and not conflict with others.
-Remember to never use 'oj-' as prefix, which is reserved for the Oracle JET team.

 2. Take a look at your source structure, find the new 'my-invoice-timeline' Web Component, in the 'src/js/jet-composites' folder, and explore its structure.
 In particular, notice that the message 'Hello from Example Component' is defined in 'my-invoice-timeline-viewModel.js' and rendered in 'my-invoice-timeline-viewModel.html'.